Wall Street slides as high bond yields fan cost worries

-NEW YORK (Reuters) - U.S. stocks slid on Tuesday as 10-year Treasury yields hit the highly anticipated 3 percent mark for the first time in four years, stoking concerns over higher borrowing rates for companies already facing rising costs, and as quarterly results failed to deliver positive outlooks.
+NEW YORK (Reuters) - Wall Street dropped sharply on Tuesday as warnings by bellwether companies of higher costs reverberated as the benchmark U.S. 10-year Treasury yield pierced the 3 percent level for the first time in four years.

+Caterpillar, an industrial heavyweight, tumbled 6.20 percent after management said first-quarter earnings would be the “high water mark” for the year and warned of increasing steel prices, although the company beat earnings estimates due to strong global demand.

-The S&P 500 and the Dow fell the most in two-and-a-half weeks, while the Dow Jones Industrial Average was down for a fifth day in a row.
-The S&P 500 is now down 1.5 percent year-to-date.
+The S&P 500 and the Dow fell the most in two-and-a-half weeks, and the Dow Jones Industrial Average was down for a fifth day in a row.
+The S&P 500 is down 1.5 percent year-to-date.

+Other companies, including Lockheed and 3M, also gave disappointing updates, adding to the sting of rising Treasury yields.
 The 10-year yield, a benchmark for global borrowing costs, has been driven steadily higher by a combination of concerns over inflation, growing debt supply and rising Federal Reserve borrowing costs.

 “It makes borrowing costs more expensive for corporations.
 This market rally for the last nine years has been driven by low interest rates, accommodating monetary policy and excess liquidity,” said Oliver Pursche, chief market strategist for Bruderman Asset Management in New York.